-- payment of \$3.6 million to terminate our future obligations under our management agreement with Berkshire Partners; - prepayment penalties of \$ million expensed in connection with the redemption of \$ million in principal amount of our senior subordinated notes;
+- payment of \$2.6 million expensed in connection with the termination of our future obligations under our management agreement with Berkshire Partners LLC; - redemption premiums of \$6.7 million expensed in connection with the redemption of \$61.3 million in principal amount of our senior subordinated notes: - write-off of debt issuance costs of \$2.2 million, resulting from the redemption of \$61.3 million in principal amount of our senior subordinated notes;

-- proportionate write-off of debt issuance costs of \$ million, resulting from the redemption of \$ million in principal amount of our senior subordinated notes; - payment of special bonus of approximately \$2.5 million paid to vested option holders on July 31, 2003; - tax effects of the above adjustments using an effective rate of %; and - payment of cash dividend of approximately \$24.9 million paid to stockholders on July 31, 2003.

-(b) As of July 5, 2003, we had outstanding letters of credit of \$8.7 million.
+- write-off of debt issuance costs of \$61,000 resluting from our prepayment of approximately \$3.3 million in principal amount of the term loan under our senior credit facility; - payment of special bonus of approximately \$2.5 million paid to vested option holders on July 31, 2003; - tax effects of the above adjustments using an effective rate of 38.5%; and - cash dividend of approximately \$24.9 million paid to stockholders on July 31, 2003. - (b) As of July 5, 2003, we had outstanding letters of credit of \$8.7 million.